nitsaw09/p2p-auction/readme.md

 - `winnerId`: The client id of the winner of auction

 ## Limitations
-- Data is not stored in any database, instead it is shared among the connected peers and save in client instance temporarly until that peer is connected
+- Data is not stored in any database like hypercore or hyperbee, instead it is shared among the connected peers and save in client instance temporarly until that peer is connected